Get insider access

 0.28 dB

 The Beyerdynamic DT 700 PRO have an analytical sound profile.
 These closed-back headphones have more rumbly low-bass than their open-back counterpart, the Beyerdynamic DT 900 PRO X, but the range is still slightly underemphasized.
-Unfortunately, while vocals and lead instruments sound present, the dip at 4kHz somewhat veils them.
+Unfortunately, while vocals and lead instruments sound present, the dip in the low-treble veils them somewhat, though it's not as dramatic as the veiled low-treble on the Sennheiser HD 620S.
 It also affects sibilants, which sound even more piercing and glaring.
 In addition, the dip makes it sound like there's a mismatch between the L/R drivers due to the very limited band range affected and the steepness of the dip.
 Although their sound can be fatiguing to some, you may still like it since it can help emphasize imperfections in mixes.

 8.0